gantry/docs-old/Docs/wordpress/tutorials/custom_mainbody_layout.md

 Adding a Custom Mainbody Layout
 ===============================
 The Gantry Framework ships with 38 possible layout combinations for the mainbody area.
-The mainbody is considered to comprise of the mainbody itself (where the article or component is displayed) along with up to 3 additional sidebars for other modules.
+The mainbody is considered to comprise of the mainbody itself (where the content is displayed) along with up to 3 additional sidebars for other widgets.

-For the 12 column layout variation, these layouts are controlled by two variables called `$gantry_default_pushpullschemas` and `$gantry_default_mainbodyschemacombos` that are found in the `libraries/gantry/gantry.config.php`.
+For the 12 column layout variation, these layouts are controlled by two variables called `$gantry_default_pushpullschemas` and `$gantry_default_mainbodyschemacombos` that are found in the `wp-content/plugins/gantry/gantry.config.php`.
 The 12 column part of this file looks like:

 ~~~ .php
 $gantry_default_pushpullschemas = array(